carbon-language/carbon-lang/docs/design/generics/goals.md

 [compile-time duck typing](https://en.wikipedia.org/wiki/Duck_typing#Templates_or_generic_types)
 approach of C++ templates.

-### Generic parameters
+### Compile-time parameters

-Generic functions and generic types will all take some "generic parameters", which will frequently be types, and in some cases will be [deduced](terminology.md#deduced-parameter) from the types of the values of explicit parameters.
+Generic functions and generic types will all take some compile-time parameters, which will frequently be types, and in some cases will be [deduced](terminology.md#deduced-parameter) from the types of the values of explicit parameters.

-If a generic parameter is a type, the generic function's signature can specify constraints that the caller's type must satisfy.
-For example, a resizable array type (like C++'s `std::vector`) might have a generic type parameter with the constraint that the type must be movable and have a static size.
+If a compile-time parameter is a type, the generic function's signature can specify constraints that the caller's type must satisfy.
+For example, a resizable array type (like C++'s `std::vector`) might have a compile-time type parameter with the constraint that the type must be movable and have a static size.
 A sort function might apply to any array whose elements are comparable and movable.

-A constraint might involve multiple generic parameters.
+A constraint might involve multiple compile-time parameters.
 For example, a merge function might apply to two arbitrary containers so long as their elements have the same type.

 ### Interfaces

-We need some way to express the constraints on a generic type parameter.
+We need some way to express the constraints on a compile-time type parameter.
 In Carbon we express these "type constraints" by saying we restrict to types that implement specific [_interfaces_](terminology.md#interface).
 Interfaces describe an API a type could implement; for example, it might specify a set of functions, including names and signatures.
-A type implementing an interface may be passed as a generic type argument to a function that has that interface as a requirement of its generic type parameter.
+A type implementing an interface may be passed as a compile-time type argument to a function that has that interface as a requirement of its compile-time type parameter.
 Then, the functions defined in the interface may be called in the body of the function.
 Further, interfaces have names that allow them to be reused.

 Similar compile-time and run-time constructs may be found in other programming
 languages: